Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 But don’t worry since we have got you covered with all the necessary info you need for your money plants care.

 Pileas are tropical plants that are native to southern China.
-The pilea grows best at 65-75° F (almost 18 to 24 degrees Celsius) and prefer 50-75% humidity levels.
+The pilea grows best at 65-75° F (almost 18 to 24 degrees Celsius) and prefers humidity levels of about 40-60%.

 The plant requires increased humidity if you live in a dry area.
 You can add to the air humidity to benefit your Pilea.
 This can be achieved by using a humidifier or directly misting your Pilea twice a week.